 The Monastery Road of Lake Constance

 Maximilian I (1469-1519), Emperor of the Holy Roman Empire, called the Rhine from Chur to Utrecht the ‘Pfaffengasse’.
-The Rhine offers this sight from Chur to Constance, Basel, Strasbourg, Worms, Speyer, Mainz, Bonn, Cologne, Xanten Nijmegen and Utrecht.
+The Rhine offers this sight from Chur to Constance, Basel, Strasbourg, Worms, Speyer, Mainz, Bonn, Cologne, Xanten, Nimwegen and Utrecht.

-The region on the shores of Lake Constance (the Bodensee) can then be called the Monastery Road.
-This region had more than three hundred monasteries until the Reformation in the sixteenth century.
+The region on the shores of Lake Constance (the Bodensee) can then be referred to as the Monastery Road.
+This region had more than 300 monasteries until the Reformation in the 16th century.
 It shows the rich religious, cultural, and historical past of this part of the present-day countries of Austria, Switzerland, and Germany.

 (Source: www.jakobsweg-dachverband.ch)

 Irish and English monks founded the first monasteries in the sixth and seventh centuries.
-Frankish rulers founded many monasteries In the eighth century, first the Merovingians and then the Carolingians.
+Frankish rulers founded numerous monasteries in the eighth century, first by the Merovingians and then by the Carolingians.
 The reigns of Charlemagne (748-814) and his son Louis the Pious (778-840) are of particular relevance in this respect.
-The kings and emperors of the Holy Roman Empire and their appointed abbots and bishops continued this process from 962 until the Reformation.
+The kings and emperors of the Holy Roman Empire, along with their appointed abbots and bishops, continued this process from 962 until the Reformation.

 Until the 11th century, the Benedictine Order was the only monastic community.
 The number of monasteries sharply increased with the rise of new monastic orders.
 Franciscans, Dominicans, Cistercians, Augustinians, Capuchins, Carthusians, and others (for men and women) were founded.